5-8 DAYS, 63km

 This is the suggested turn-around point but it’s possible to continue for another 1km to the shore of Lake Elysia – reflections in the lake are very popular among nature photographers.
 Make sure you allow time to return to the hut via the same track.

 Day 9: Pine Valley to Cynthia Bay (22km, 3.5 hours)

 Return to the junction of the main track and turn right to reach Narcissus Hut at the northern end of Lake St Clair via a mostly flat track through forest and across buttongrass plains on an elevated boardwalk.
 From here it is possible to walk around the lake edge (17km) or take the easy option and use the radio in the hut to book a spot on the next boat across the lake.

 NEED TO KNOW

-It is compulsory to walk from north to south during peak season and limited numbers are allowed on the track – book in advance to ensure a spot.
-A fee of $150 is also charged.
-This area is completely under snow in winter and bad weather can occur at any time of year, so be prepared.
+It is compulsory to walk from north to south during peak season (October 1-May 31) and limited numbers are allowed on the track – book with the National Parks Service to ensure a spot.
+Booking fees for the 2019-2020 season were adults $200, children under 17 and concession card holders $160.
+This area is often completely under snow in winter and bad weather (including blizzards) can occur at any time of year, so be prepared.
 While this is one of the most travelled multi-day walks in Australia, it is still wilderness and should be treated with respect.
 A lot of work has been done in recent years to improve the condition of the track but it is still poor in some sections – expect to get muddy feet.